 You want to put your best foot forward when seeking jobs, loans, rental properties, and other milestones in your life.
 However, if you’ve ever been convicted of a crime, a criminal record can jeopardize your chances of getting that job, loan, or home.
 If mistakes from your past are keeping you from pursuing these and other opportunities, you may consider expunging or sealing your criminal record.

 At Fleschner, Stark, Tanoos & Newlin, we don’t think your past mistakes should define your future.
-If you were convicted of a misdemeanor or Class D felony, you may petition for restricted access of your criminal records.
-Contact our experienced legal team today to find out how our Terre Haute record expungement lawyers may be able to help you wipe your slate clean.
+If you were convicted of a misdemeanor or Class D felony, you may petition for restricted access to your criminal records.
+Contact our experienced legal team today to discuss your situation and learn more about the expungement process in Indiana, including how to determine whether you may qualify and what next steps may look like.

 Indiana Code 35-38-9 states that if you’ve been previously convicted of a Class D felony or misdemeanor, you may petition in court for your records to be sealed.
 Depending on the circumstances of your conviction or charge, you may petition no earlier than 5–8 years after the date of conviction.